 The biggest defense I have ever had here of a celebrity who made victims was when I brought up the pain caused by Laci Green to the trans community and women.
 I almost stopped writing this column in the wake of that one.

-Transgender people, gender non conforming/fluid people, people of color, the poor, the disabled, women and many others face risks every day.
+Transgender people, gender non conforming/fluid people, people of color, the poor, people with disabilities, women and many others face risks every day.
 Many have been hurt and they do not tell their stories because we hurt them more.
 This needs to stop.